4 days off work

-While hiking you can expect fairly consistent daytime temperatures of 18-24ºC and mostly clear skies (in the winter it can drop as low as 5ºC at night).
-It can also be windy on the top of the peaks also and as you will be passing through different microclimates, it's not unusual to experience days where you will be hiking in 15ºC in the morning and 30ºC in the afternoon.
+While hiking you can expect fairly consistent daytime temperatures of 18-24ºC and mostly clear skies; however, in the winter it can drop as low as 5ºC at night time.
+It can also be windy on the top of the peaks, and as you will be passing through different microclimates, it's not unusual to experience days where you will be hiking in 15ºC in the morning and 30ºC in the afternoon.
 As you will be getting up pretty high there is, of course, the chance of some showers in the mountains but these are rare, short and sharp if they do occur.
-The sea temperature will be approx 18-26ºC so very swimmable in the winter months.
+The sea temperature will be approx 18-26ºC, so very swimmable in the winter months.

 Our recommended travel insurance provider is Campbell Irvine.

 Travel insurance is compulsory on all of our adventures.
 Your insurance should include adequate protection for overseas medical treatment, evacuation/repatriation, your baggage and equipment and the specific activities involved on your adventure.

 Your insurance policy should also include specific Covid-19 cover, including cancellation and curtailment cover if you, your travel companion or a close relative are diagnosed with Covid-19.

 We fully endorse Campbell Irvine as their insurance offers all of the above, so get in touch with them or call on 020 7938 1734 to get your insurance sorted.
 We suggest that you book travel insurance as soon as you book your adventure, just to cover you for any last minute life changes.
 We know you’re an active lot and injuries do happen!